wix-incubator/resolve-unpkg/README.md

 </html>
 ```

+Note that as the `onlyByVersionPlaceholder` is `true` by default, the older version for *spectrum-colorpicker* was not modified.

 # Usage in JS

-For the unpkg links that are loaded into your JS code from the JSON file, use **resolve-unpkg** loader to inject the updated versions into the URLs on loading.
-To do so, update the script import and provide the necessary values in the Resolve-Unpkg loader parameter:
+For the unpkg links that are imported into your JS code from the JSON file, use **resolve-unpkg** loader to inject the updated versions into the URLs.
+To do so, update the import and provide the necessary values as parameters:

 ```javscript
 ...